cschubiner/Audiobook-Player/README.md

 - Tracks save position
 - Can play audio via AirPlay
 - Play and pause and switch audio files through Control Center
+- Login via Facebook or anonymously
+- Download and play audio files from the Internet
+- Choose between light and dark themes

 ## SDK Breadth
 - AVAudioPlayer